joshrp/moonlight-docs/Installing-Moonlight-Qt-on-Raspberry-Pi-4.md

 ```

 ### HEVC and HDR support
-Beginning with Moonlight Qt v3.1.2, the Raspberry Pi 4 builds have experimental support for streaming HEVC video using hardware decoding.
+Beginning with Moonlight Qt v3.1.2, the Raspberry Pi builds have support for streaming HEVC video using hardware decoding.
+If you're running Raspberry Pi OS Buster or Bullseye, you may need to perform the steps below to enable this functionality.
+These steps are not required on the Raspberry Pi 5, Raspberry Pi OS Bookworm, or later OS versions.

-To enable HEVC support:
+To enable HEVC support (only required on older Raspberry Pi OS versions):
 - Add `dtoverlay=rpivid-v4l2` to your `/boot/config.txt` and reboot your Pi.
 - You must run Moonlight directly from the console for HEVC support to be enabled.
 If you have your Pi set to boot to GUI, you can press Ctrl+Alt+F1 to switch to TTY 1 and run moonlight-qt from there.

-If you would also like to stream HDR, perform these additional steps:
+If you would also like to stream HDR, perform these additional steps (only required on older Raspberry Pi OS versions):
 - Open `/boot/config.txt`, change `dtoverlay=vc4-fkms-v3d` to `dtoverlay=vc4-kms-v3d`, then reboot your Pi

 NOTE: Performing the HDR setup steps will prevent Moonlight from working normally when run within your Pi's desktop environment.
 You will need to launch Moonlight directly from the console for the video renderer to work properly.

-### Raspbian Bullseye
+### Raspberry Pi OS Bullseye
-The newest Raspberry Pi OS (Bullseye) defaults to a display driver that doesn't support Moonlight's low-latency H.264 decoder.
-Unless you have incompatible software on your Pi (like Kodi v19) or need HDR support, we strongly recommend enabling the alternate driver as detailed below.
+Raspberry Pi OS Bullseye defaults to a display driver that doesn't support Moonlight's low-latency H.264 decoder.
+Unless you have incompatible software on your Pi (like Kodi v19) or need HDR support, we recommend enabling the alternate driver as detailed below.

+**Do NOT perform these steps on the Raspberry Pi 5 or Raspberry Pi OS Bookworm!
+They are no longer required and may render your Pi unbootable!**

 To fix this issue, you can edit the `/boot/config.txt` file:
 1. Run `sudo nano /boot/config.txt`